Updated November 21st, 2018

 Entering through the southeast corner, the first you’ll find is the Pond, a beautiful stretch of water where the Gapstow bridge is set, one of the most photographed in the park.

 Northbound although a bit farther east than the Wollman Rink is the Central Park Zoo.
-It costs $ 12 for adults and $ 7 for children.
-It’s a small zoo, you have to access by the pedestrian area closest to Fifth Avenue.
+It costs $19.95 for adults and $14.95 for children; it’s double price than 3 three years ago.
+Considering the price and how small it is, I don’t recommend it; you have to access by the pedestrian area closest to Fifth Avenue.
 The highlight is the Delacorte Clock, a clock with animal figures that move with every hour.

 It’s not easy to leave the Meadow, but when you are to do it, go east to reach the beginning of the Mall, an area with rows of elms.